 motherhood murdered, O cruel, poisoned arrow.

-O un-baptised baby with such indifferent eyes,
+O un-baptised baby with unemotional eyes;

-such plaintive questions, kissed tenderly goodbye;
+parents plaintive question, kissed tenderly goodbye;

-creation heaves, your heavenly Father cries.
+creation vomit-heaves, the heavenly Father cries.

-Guardian angels quietly watch and deeply weep,
+Guardian angels quietly watch and weep,

 secret graves stubborn spades dig deep,